ferrenza/discord.py/docs/ext/commands/commands.rst

 .. warning::

-    You must have access to the :attr:`~discord.Intents.message_content` intent for the commands extension to function.
+    You must have access to the :attr:`~discord_real.Intents.message_content` intent for the commands extension to function.
 This must be set both in the developer portal and within your code.

     Failure to do this will result in your bot not responding to any of your commands.